mmistakes/minimal-mistakes/_posts/2014-10-22-jekyll-github.md

 ---
 layout: post
-title: "Creating Guthub Page with Jekyll"
+title: "Creating a GitHub Page with Jekyll"
 excerpt: "First post explaining the existence of this site"
 tags: [tutorial, github, jekyll]
 modified: 2014-10-22